gui1117/tiolved/README.md

 * create maptable from .tmx file allow to use save and not export, it may be kept
 * canvas must be drawned with linear approximation or not.
 * mapGid attribute such as tile id in animation must be a number and not a string idem duration
-* Isometric must be tested
+* Isometric must be done
 * animated layer implementation
 * order of drawned layer must be implemented as a z attribute
 * for orthogonal useful function must be divided in toRender(x) and to Render(y)